2016 Election Resources

 Then, click on your profile icon to reset your password.

-We hope you enjoy exploring our NewseumED resources, including: primary source artifacts, standards-aligned activities, Newseum-produced video lessons, gallery guides and much more.
+We hope you enjoy exploring our resources, including: , standards-aligned , Newseum-produced , gallery guides and much more.
 Feel free to share the resources with your colleagues.

 As you prepare to teach this fall’s hot topics, check out our two new multimedia EDCollections that use an engaging case-study approach to connect current events to crucial debates about our nation’s past, present and future.
 Both contain standards-aligned lesson plans, debate questions, dozens of related photographs and historic artifacts, and extension activities for students.

-15th Anniversary of 9/11: “Freedom in the Balance” uses the tragic events of Sept.
+15th Anniversary of 9/11: uses the tragic events of Sept.
 11, 2001, to examine the fragile balance between protecting public safety and protecting First Amendment freedoms – our cornerstone rights of religious liberty, free expression and political action.
 Your students will explore how this debate has evolved from friction among Founding Fathers to cybersecurity standoffs.

-Presidential Elections: “Election 2016: Stumped!?” provides an easy-access path to engage students who might be baffled by the media mayhem and roaring rhetoric of this presidential race.
+Presidential Elections: provides an easy-access path to engage students who might be baffled by the media mayhem and roaring rhetoric of this presidential race.
 Eleven case studies connect current events to historical milestones and provide a safe launching pad for having informed discussion and debate.

 Want more tips on teaching about the election?

-- Join us for a free Election 2016: From Stumped to Savvy webinar with the National Council for the Social Studies on Sept.
+- Join us for a free with the National Council for the Social Studies on Sept.
 20 from 7-8 p.m.
 ET.

 Maggie Crawford | Director, Education